Last Updated: 12th March 2022

 Cost of Living

-As one of the world’s leading global cities the cost of living in London is going to be high.
+As one of the world’s leading global cities the cost of living in London in 2022 is going to be high.

 However, there are several ways to save money.